nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ####6.2 Deleting a tag / multiple tags

-If you find that any of the tags that you added to previously created tasks are no longer useful, you can delete them by typing the following command.
+If you find that any of the tags that you added to previously created tasks are no longer useful, you can delete them by using following command.

 >Format: **Delete** &lt;index&gt; #tag1 #tag2